tachyons/gitlab-pages/docs/build.md

 # Building Images

 Building these images is done through GitLab CI.
 By default triggering a CI build will use the latest upstream gitlab master, and build both gitlab-ce and gitlab-ee versions.

-For tagging specific versions of GitLab as part of our regular automated release process, the CI pipeline is triggered from the gitlab-ce and gitlab-ee repos when tagged, and those repos pass along the ref information to inform this project what GitLab versions to build.
+For releasing new versions, the repo gets tagged by the corresponding GitLab version by `release-tools` and the tag pipeline running on the dev.gitlab.org mirror of the project will build the images and push them to dev registry.
+At the time of publishing, these images will be copied to the com registry and hence will be available to the public to use.

 ## Manually triggering the pipeline for a reference